-For other Basic Degrees, students normally choose as their home college the institution that is closest to their own personal religious tradition, or an institution that represents a tradition within which the student would like to situate his or her learning.
+For other basic degrees, students normally choose, as their home college, the institution that is closest to their own personal religious tradition, or an institution that represents a tradition within which the student would like to situate his or her learning.
 The curricular design for each program differs slightly at each college, so students are encouraged to contact more than one college to inquire about the programs that interest them.

-At the Advanced Degree level, the factors in your decision making are more complex.
-The curricular design of the Advanced Degree Programs are common across the six TST colleges that offer Advanced Degree programs (St. Augustine's Seminary offers Basic Degree programs only).
-Factors in an Advanced Degree applicant's decision concerning to which college to apply to include:
+At the graduate degree level, the factors in your decision-making are more complex.
+The curricular design of the graduate degree programs are common across the six TST colleges that offer graduate degree programs (St. Augustine's Seminary offers basic degree programs only).
+Factors in a graduate degree applicant's decision concerning which college to apply to include: